kadykov/typstCV/memory-bank/activeContext.md

 -   User confirmed tests pass locally after rebuilding devcontainer.
 -   User deleted `tests/test_e2e.sh`.
 -   Diagnosed and fixed the `test-docker` CI failure by parameterizing the image tag.
+-   Diagnosed and fixed the "Build Example PDFs" CI failure by correcting the arguments passed to the Docker entrypoint.
 -   Updated this `activeContext.md`.

 ## Decisions & Notes